Accounts Receivable Software

 At Upflow, we’re all about efficiency.
 That’s why we recommend setting some time to map out your current accounts receivable collection workflow.
 Once you see it clearly, you can work on improving it (or starting it!) with these tips:

-Switch medium: emails have the advantage of being efficient and personalizable.
+3. Switch medium: Emails have the advantage of being efficient and personalizable.
 They’re also easy to ignore (or forget), so it’s best to use several contact points.
 Our CFO swears by picking up the phone to have a live chat and unstuck any situation.
 Consider a formal letter of notice too when the situation seems to linger.

 All in all: be proactive and have an actual payment reminder strategy!
 Making your accounts receivable collection a priority makes it a priority for your clients, too.

 Need more tips?
-Check out our free email Samples to get your past due invoices paid:
+Check out our free email samples to get your past due invoices paid:

 When new clients don’t pay your invoice on the due date, it can be because they don’t know your process.
 Your collection emails should consequently focus on educating your clients about your invoice payment terms.